Kraysent/CV/README.md

-Source code if my CV.
+Source code of my CV.

 Compiled versions are cv.pdf (shorter version) and resume.pdf (longer one).